AMSP-04/NETN-ETR/FAFD.md

 17. StopAtSideOfRoad: Tasks an entity to stop at the side of the road.
 18. RemoveCheckPoint: This task removes the check point that is generated in the EstablishCheckpoint task.
 19. CreateObstacle: Tasks an entity to create an obstacle with the given geometry.
- a.
-CreateMinefield: Tasks an entity to create a minefield within the specified geometry.
+ *	CreateMinefield: Tasks an entity to create a minefield within the specified geometry.
 20. ClearObstacle: Task an entity to clear the obstacle or minefield with the given ID.
 21. AddPassage: Tasks an entity to lay/build a passage between the two given points.
 22. RemovePassage: Tasks an entity to remove the pasasage with the given ID.
 23. Patrol: Defines a patrol, covering the path from the current location to the start point of the patrol route, and the patrol route itself.
- a.
-PatrolRepeating: Task an entity to repeat a patrol task for the given duration.
+ *	PatrolRepeating: Task an entity to repeat a patrol task for the given duration.

 The following table provides a grouping of tasks per function.